sylvainhalle/PaperShell/Readme.md

 ====================================

-This repository provides a boilerplate environment for writing LaTeX articles using the popular templates from Springer, IEEE and ACM.
-It
+This repository provides a boilerplate environment for writing LaTeX articles using the popular templates from Springer, IEEE, ACM and Elsevier.
-provides:
+It provides:

-- The up-to-date style and bibliography files of all three publishers
+- The up-to-date style and bibliography files of all four publishers
 - A script that generates the proper preamble (title, list of authors and institution) specific to each style
 - A very advanced Makefile (by [Chris